 Chicago is something of a public art mecca.
 Picasso, Chagall, Miro, Calder, Dubuffet — legendary artists ornament the Loop, making the city streets an urban art museum everyone can enjoy.

-Here are 12 of the must-see spots to get you started.
+Here are just a few of the must-see masterpieces to get you started.

 The Picasso by Pablo Picasso